Plant-Based May Cause: Trade Body Launches First Vegan Industry Ad Campaign

 That is the call to action of a new, first-of-its-kind ad campaign backed by some of the leading companies in the US vegan sector.

-The marketing drive is coordinated by the Plant-Based Foods Association (PBFA), and aims to highlight the benefits of plant-based eating in a quirky, deliberately contradictory way.
+The marketing drive is coordinated by the Plant Based Foods Association (PBFA), and aims to highlight the benefits of plant-based eating in a quirky, deliberately contradictory way.

 Devised with marketing agency AKQA Bloom, the first activation is called ‘Plant-Based May Cause’, featuring a 60-second spot with a 10,000-word leaflet that was present all over Climate Week NYC last month.
 The fast-paced, playful narration challenges the misconceptions and underlines the benefits – some obvious, some ‘unexpected’ – linked to a vegan diet.

-It’s the first time leading brands in the industry have joined forces for a commercial campaign at this scale, with partners including The Kraft Heinz NotCo, Beyond Meat, Impossible Foods, TiNDLE Foods, Bel Brands, Daiya, Prime Roots, Mellody, Stockeld Dreamery, Armores Fresh, Milkadamia, and more.
+It’s the first time leading brands in the industry have joined forces for a commercial campaign at this scale, with partners including The Kraft Heinz NotCo, Beyond Meat, Impossible Foods, TiNDLE Foods, Bel Brands, Daiya, Prime Roots, Mellody, Stockeld Dreamery, Armored Fresh, Milkadamia, and more.

 “For years, the Big Meat and Dairy industries have been planting misinformation, so we’ve chosen to plant joy and deliciousness instead,” said AKQA Bloom co-founder and executive creative director Jean Zamprogno.
 “A better future for us and our planet begins with a shift in consumer behaviour, and no industry is better than ours to lead the way.”